furuhama/c_playground/src/compilerbook/README.md

 `RSI` is specially called `Source Index for string operations`, and `RDI` is specially called `Destination Index for string operations`.

+When to compile a C function to an assembly, the first argument should be passed on to `rdi`, and the second argument to `rsi`.

 References:

 - https://en.wikipedia.org/wiki/X86#64-bit
 - https://en.wikipedia.org/wiki/X86#Structure

+-